What Is Exposure in Photography? A Beginner’s Guide

 Shutter speed

-We’ll start with a good one.
-Shutter speed isn’t particularly difficult; it is just the amount of time your camera spends taking a picture.
-This could be 1/100 of a second, or 1/10 of a second, or three seconds, or five minutes.
+We’ll start with shutter speed, which is highly important yet relatively easy to understand.
+Shutter speed is just the amount of time your camera spends taking a picture.
+This could be 1/100th of a second, 1/10th of a second, three seconds, five minutes, or anything else.
 Some people build custom cameras that take decades to capture a single photo.

 Your camera won’t let you take a decades-long photo.
 Instead, the longest allowable shutter speed tends to be around 30 seconds, although it does depend upon your camera.
-For example, on the Nikon D850, you can shoot any shutter speed from 1/8000 second to 30 seconds, as well as a time mode for even longer exposures.
+For example, on the Nikon D850, you can shoot any shutter speed from 1/8000 second to 30 seconds, and there’s also a timer mode for even longer exposures.
 Other cameras generally allow similar settings.

 So, why does shutter speed really matter?
 There are two main reasons: